You're tuned to the most listened to radio talk show in America.

 But we still can't discriminate against them.

-Jimmy Carter's out there saying, no, of course, Jimmy Carter knows this stuff, folks, because he monitors elections nationwide.
+Jimmy Carter's out there saying, of course, Jimmy Carter knows this stuff, folks, because he monitors elections nationwide.

-And I mean worldwide.
+And, I mean, worldwide.

-So occasionally these people get something right, and when they do, you have to you have to call attention to it.
+And when they do, you have to call attention to it.

-Can you grab cut eight?
+Can you grab Cut 8?

-Um this is sort of uh debating the future of the Republican Party, isn't it?
+Here's Lindsey Graham being asked by Tim Russert yesterday: this is sort of debating the future of the Republican Party, isn't it?

-This immigration bill.
+This immigration bill?

-I mean, you believe that states like swing states could go democratic if Hispanic voters are angry at the Republicans.
+I mean, you believe that states like swing states could go Democratic if Hispanic voters are angry at the Republicans.

-Yes, I believe it's steeper than that.
+Yes, I believe it's deeper than that.

-I believe that we've got a fast growing demographic.
+I believe that we've got a fast-growing demographic.

 I want to send the right signal to one, you're welcome to be part of this party.